 Can I view the full survey before I decide whether to purchase a licence?

-Yes.
-Please email a request to firstname.lastname@example.org including the name of your school.
-We will reply with a link and login details to view the survey form(s) online.
+Alternatively please email a request to firstname.lastname@example.org including the name of your school.
+We will reply with a link and a sample login to view the survey form(s) online.

 Can I get individual student results from the SEW survey?